luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 *************************

 If preferred, the Demo script can also be imported like a regular class - this allows to control when the demo is starting up and when does it run.
-A simple example on how to run the demo from Python code is shown below
+A simple example of how to run the demo from Python code is shown below

 .. code-block:: python